 Two Kinds of Fraud

 As you review internal controls at your nonprofit, also bear in mind that you want to deter two types of fraud.
-The first broad category — theft of assets — involves access to cash or other valuable assets at your organization, such as incoming checks and cash, valuable inventory, or computer equipment, as well as the ability to write or deposit checks and cash.
+The first broad category — theft of assets — involves access to cash or other valuable assets at your organization, such as incoming checks and cash, valuable inventory or computer equipment, as well as the ability to write or deposit checks and cash.

 The second fraud category — accounting fraud — gained public attention when Enron defrauded its constituents by misleading shareholders about its earnings.
-Accounting fraud can happen in much the same way at a not-for-profit.
+Accounting fraud can happen in much the same way at a nonprofit.

 An organization seeking to renew its line of credit with a bank, for example, might purposely exclude accounts payable at year end, in order to look better on paper.
 Or it might move expenses from one program to another when it hasn’t spent all its funds by the end of a contract period.
 In both cases, it’s the user of the financial statements, such as a bank or a grantor, who’s being misled by the fraud.